wiskas1000/MCMC-CompoundPoissonProcess-ParallelTempering-BayesianEstimation/README.md

 ## Usage
 1. Make sure that Julia v0.6 or above is installed
-2. Execute using 4 processors
+2. Execute with 4 processors using the command:
 > julia -p 4 master.jl